 - Earn Your Happy Ending:

-- After spending life as a servant, with any chance at happiness squandered by her step-family, Cinderella finally escapes her abusive home, regains her social status as an upper-class lady, marries a man for his kindness, and finds true happiness.
+- After spending life as a servant, with any chance at happiness squandered by her step-family, Cinderella finally escapes her abusive home, regains her social status as an upper-class lady, marries a man for his kindness, finds true happiness, and lives Happily Ever After.
 Her animal friends also come to live at the palace, mice and all.